 Charles remained in the camp until he was liberated on September 9, 1945.
 When he was freed, he weighed 93 pounds.
 About the day, he said, “We raised the American flag and the National Anthem was played.
 That was a pretty emotional day.”

-Charles was returned to the Philippines for medical treatment.
-Charles was flown to Hawaii by the Air Transport Command to Hawaii.
+The former POWs received medical treatment on a U.S. hospital ship.
+It was at that time that the decision was made that Charles would be sent to Saipan on the U.S.A.H.S.
+Marigold and was flown to Hawaii by the Air Transport Command to Hawaii.
 On September 20th, he landed at Hamilton Airfield north of San Francisco and was sent to Letterman General Hospital.
 He was also promoted to the rank of sergeant.
 He was then sent to Letterman General Hospital in San Francisco before being sent to Fletcher General Hospital in Cambridge, Ohio.

 On September 24, he gave testimony in an affidavit against Capt.
 Kazuki.
 Charles returned home to Ohi o and visited his family in October 1945.
 He recalled, “When I came back, people asked where I was when the atomic bomb fell.
 I didn’t even know what an atomic bomb was.”
 He was discharged from the army on May 13, 1946, and married Mildred Fladt on February 14, 1947.